devansh-29-glitch/EchoMind/README.md

 Next, EchoMind simulates how the brain restores visual memories when some parts are missing.

-It receives a corrupted or masked image (simulating forgotten regions) and uses computational inpainting to rebuild the scene — as if your hippocampus were guessing what used to be there.
+It receives a corrupted or masked image (simulating forgotten regions) and uses computational inpainting to rebuild the scene, as if your hippocampus were guessing what used to be there.

 Each frame shows the memory becoming clearer :- an echo of how your brain reactivates old neural patterns during recall.